Wade McElwain: Early life

 Wade McElwain was born in Mississauga, Ontario, to Mary (Hosier) and Harvie McElwain.
 At the age of 5, Wade and his older siblings brother Brad and sister Leslie moved to the rural area of Heidelberg where he lived in a predominantly Mennonite community.

 Wade attended Waterloo-Oxford D.S.S. in Baden, Ontario where he distinguished himself as a member of the trivia challenge show Reach for the Top, where his team won the provincial championship and earned him a scholarship to the University of Western Ontario.

 At Western, McElwain joined the Pi Kappa Alpha fraternity where he held the title of Social Director.
 McElwain was also a cartoonist for the Western newspaper The Gazette.

 Comedy

 After finishing his degree, McElwain was on to law school until he decided to try his hand at stand-up comedy.
 His first time on stage in 1996 was at Yuk Yuk's "Crash and Burn Mondays".

-In 2006, Wade moved to London, England.
+In 2006, Wade moved to London, England, with his then-girlfriend Katherine Ryan.

 McElwain moved away from traditional stand-up clubs to work as a speaker and lecturer performing "The Art of Comedy", a motivational strand he developed to teach professionals how to use the tricks employed by comedians to be more effective speakers.

 In 2011 he was hired by BBC Worldwide to form "Hand Jester Comedy", a development initiative to discover and nurture up and coming and overlooked comedians.